lsj5031/Hoppy-Whisper/README.md

 ## CI and Releases

 - **Windows CI** runs on pull requests targeting `main`, pushes to `main`, and tags matching `v*`
-- The workflow installs Poetry, runs Ruff linting, executes pytest, and builds a single-file PyInstaller executable using `Parakeet.spec`
+- The workflow installs Poetry, runs Ruff linting, executes pytest, and builds a single-file PyInstaller executable
-- The executable is zipped as `Parakeet-windows-x86_64.zip` and uploaded as a workflow artifact
+- The release attaches `Hoppy Whisper-CPU.exe` as an artifact
 - **Tag pushes** that match `v*` automatically create a GitHub Release with the zip attached and auto-generated release notes

 ### Creating a Release